varunram2001/varunram2001/README.md

 <h1 align="center">Hey there👋, I'm Varun Ram S </h1>
 <h3 align="center">A passionate AI & Robotics Enthusiast from India  </h3>

-- 🔭 I’m working as a **QA Engineer** at a leading Product based Org which provides software solutions for Harness &  Wiring Design.
+- 🔭 I’m working as a **QA Engineer** at a leading Product based Organization which provides software solutions for Harness &  Wiring Design.

 - 🎓 I have also completed 2 UG Degrees - BTech in ECE (Specialization in AI and Cybernetics) from VIT Bhopal and BS in Data Science and Applications from IIT Madras B.S Degree Program.